Patient information: Bee and insect stings (Beyond the Basics)

 - Yellow jackets (picture 2), yellow hornets, white faced hornets, and paper wasps (picture 3).

 - Fire ants, harvester ants, bulldog ants, and jack jumper ants.
 Fire ants are discussed separately.
-(See "Patient information: Fire ants (Beyond the Basics)".)
+(See "Patient information: Imported fire ants (Beyond the Basics)".)

 INSECT STING REACTION

 After being stung, you should remove the stinger from your skin as soon as possible to prevent any more venom from being released into the skin.
 However, all the venom is released from the stinger within the first few seconds, so this is only helpful if done quickly.
 You do not need to use any special technique (eg, flicking or scraping) to get the stinger out.